Wrongful Death Attorneys

 What is a Wrongful Death?

-A wrongful death is a death of a human being that happened as a result of some conduct that is not acceptable under the law.
+Wrongful death is the death of a human being that happened as a result of some conduct that is not acceptable under the law.
 Each state has its own wrongful death law or statute.
 We can look to the state statute in the applicable state to see how it defines wrongful death.
 For example, if your family member was killed in a car accident in Philadelphia, the Pennsylvania wrongful death law will presumably apply.
 Or if your loved one died due to a surgical mistake committed in Delaware, the Delaware Wrongful Death Act will be the law that determines whether the death was wrongful.
-Generally, to be considered a wrongful death, the death will be the result of the negligent, careless, or reckless conduct of another person.
-A death could also be wrongful if it is the result of an incident where the law imposes strict liability.
+Generally, to be considered a wrongful death, death will be the result of the negligent, careless, or reckless conduct of another person.
+Death could also be wrongful if it is the result of an incident where the law imposes strict liability.
 For example, in a case where a person is killed by a dog in a state where dog owners are strictly liable for all damages caused by their dog, the person’s death could be wrongful by operation of law.

 Incidents that Result in Wrongful Death

 There are a number of types of incidents or accidents that result in wrongful death cases.
 For example, despite modern advancements in automotive safety, automobile accidents result in thousands of deaths every year on our roadways.
 Some types of automobile accidents seem more likely to produce catastrophic injury and death claims.
-It is not infrequent for us to be consulted in automobile death cases involving tractor trailer accidents, motorcycle accidents, and car vs. bicycle or car vs. pedestrian collisions.
+It is not infrequent for us to be consulted in automobile death cases involving tractor-trailer accidents, motorcycle accidents, and car vs. bicycle or car vs. pedestrian collisions.

 What Money Can Be Obtained in a Wrongful Death Case?

 In a wrongful death case, the family of the deceased may be eligible to receive compensation.
-The types and amounts of compensation can vary depending on which state’s law applies, the type of incident that brought about the wrongful death, and the available insurance coverage’s and assets of the responsible parties.
+The types and amounts of compensation can vary depending on which state’s law applies, the type of incident that brought about the wrongful death, and the available insurance coverage and assets of the responsible parties.
 In many states, a plaintiff in a wrongful death case may receive financial compensation in the form of a settlement or an award of damages at trial.
 The settlement or award can be for the loss of expected pecuniary benefits, loss of contributions for financial support, loss of services, funeral expenses, mental anguish, emotional pain and suffering, loss of companionship, and other losses.
 Each state’s wrongful death law is different, and the laws vary widely from state to state.
 You should consult with an attorney in the state where you lost your loved one to learn specifically what damages may be awarded.

 What Time Limits Apply?